JonasMayerDev/Easy_AI_Detection/README.md

 2. when the gedit window open: type in the number of clases you want to detect at num_classes: and save it!

-3. First open the train folder (yourDir/models/research/object_detection/train) with "Open Dir" button:
+3. First open the train folder and select the train folder (yourDir/models/research/object_detection/train) with "Open Dir" button:

 4. When Window has opened with the images start drawing rectangels(with w), type class names and save it. repeat it for every image in train!

-5. First open the test folder (yourDir/models/research/object_detection/test) with "Open Dir" button:
+5. First open the test folder and select the test folder(yourDir/models/research/object_detection/test) with "Open Dir" button:

 6. When Window has opened with the images start drawing rectangels(with w), type class names and save it. repeat it for every image in test!